Aryansjc/control-you-device-with-your-hands/README.md

 - **Mac Cursor Not Moving**: Verify Accessibility permissions under System Settings -> Privacy & Security -> Accessibility for your Terminal app.

 ---

+## 📜 License

+MIT License — Feel free to modify and use in your own projects!